 - Energy Efficiency: Because less of their surface is exposed to the air, vertical geysers frequently require less energy than horizontal ones.
 This will eventually lead to less heat loss and cheaper energy costs.

 - Standby Heat Loss: However, standby heat loss, or the heat transferred from the hot water in the storage tank to the outside air when the geyser is not in use, can still happen to vertical geysers.
 This may account for up to 20% of the geyser’s total energy use.

 - Energy Efficiency: Horizontal geysers frequently require less energy than vertical ones since they have a larger surface area exposed to the surrounding air.
 As a result, more heat will be wasted, thus raising your energy expenditure.

 - Standby Heat Loss: The standby heat loss that occurs in horizontal geysers can also be reduced by insulating the storage tank and tubes.

 Choosing a geyser with the proper size and capacity for your household’s needs is essential.
 A too-big or too-little geyser could waste energy and money and quickly run out of hot water.
 Consider your geyser’s fuel source because some sources may be more energy- and environmentally friendly than others.
 Speak with a licensed plumber or energy auditor for tailored advice on choosing the most energy-efficient geyser for your home.

 Both horizontal and vertical geysers need maintenance and repairs in different ways.
 There are particular distinctions to take into account, though.

-- Maintenance: To ensure optimum performance and energy efficiency, vertical geysers need routine upkeep.
+- Maintenance: Vertical geysers need routine upkeep to ensure optimum performance and energy efficiency.
 This entails flushing the tank to remove silt accumulation, inspecting the heating element, and testing the pressure relief valve.